coderKillo/jam-gmtk-2025/README.md

-# jam-gmtk-2025
+# Jam Template

-This repo contains my game submission for the GMTK Jam 2025
+This is the godot template I use for game jams.

+## Features

+- main menu
+- options for audio adjustments
+- store game data
+- level management
+- win/lose screen

+## Roadmap